sean-watson30/Unit-1-Project/README.md

 ## Getting Started

-[Click Here](chimerical-gaufre-e1405c.netlify.app) to see the deployed app!
+[Click Here](https://chimerical-gaufre-e1405c.netlify.app/) to see the deployed app!

 ## Future Enhancements

 * The ability to have multiple rounds of questions increasing in difficulty before winning
-* The ability to place the answer buttons in a randomly chosen order
 * The ability to restart a new game without needing to refresh the page.

 ## Thank You's and Aknowledgements